melezhik/outthentic/README.md

 * validating stdout against a story check.

-* Run a suite
+## Run a suite

 You may have more then one story.
-A bunch or related stories is called project or suite.
+A bunch of related stories is called project or suite.

 `strun` - is story runner script to find all the stories in the suite and execute them: